galasa-dev/galasa.dev/src/markdown-pages/docs/writing-own-tests/setting-up-galasa-project-gradle.md

 ---
 path: "/docs/writing-own-tests/setting-up-galasa-project"
-title: "Creating a Galasa project using Maven"
+title: "Creating a Galasa project using Gradle"
 ---

 You can quickly and easily create a project structure to accommodate your own independent tests in your local storage by using the [Galasa command line interface](/docs/cli-command-reference/cli-command-reference) (Galasa CLI) that is provided with Galasa.